-To recall again Tammela's work we note that his method can be used to determine the Dirichlet-Voronoi cell of a lattice point, too.
-Note that the Dirichlet-Voronoi cell of a lattice point contains those points of the space which are closer to it as to any other lattice-point.
-The cell is a convex polytope, which facets are determined by certain lattice vectors; these vectors are their normal vectors and go through they middle points, respectively.
-We call them relevant vectors of the cell.
-It can be seen easily, that all minimum vectors of a lattice are relevant vectors of the Dirichlet-Voronoi cell of the origin.
-We can read more to the Dirichlet-Voronoi cells in papers \cite{ghorvath(1995),ghorvath(1996),ghorvath(1997)}.
-In his work \cite{tammela(1975)} proved that with respect to a Minkowski-reduced basis, the integer representation of the relevant vectors of the Dirichlet-Voronoi cell of the lattice can be found among those lattice vectors which can be transformed into a column of the matrix of Table \ref{table:tammeladvcell}
+We note that Tammela used his method to determine the Dirichlet-Voronoi cell of a lattice point.
+In \cite{tammela(1975)}, the author proved that for a Minkowski-reduced basis, we can find the integer representation of the relevant vectors of the Dirichlet-Voronoi cell of the lattice among those lattice vectors which are can be transformed to a column of the matrix of Table \ref{table:tammeladvcell}

-by permuiting the coordinates and omitting the signes of these coordinates, if we exclude the last column $(1,1,1,1,2,m)^T$ of the second part.
-The reason of the partitioning of the matrix is that the first part is Table \ref{table:tammela} can be used to the reduction process.
-The second part (with the mentioned column) holds the property, that contains those vectors which could be shorter than the longest basis vector included in the reduced basis, which is required to specify the vector.
-In the $n$-dimensional case, consider only those columns of the table in which the number of non-zero coordinates.
+by permuting the coordinates and omitting the signees of these coordinates if we exclude the last column $(1,1,1,1,2,m)^T$ of the second part.
+The division of the matrix is because the first part is agreed by Table \ref{table:tammela}, so this is needed to find the reduced basis.
+The second part (with the mentioned column) contains the vectors that may be shorter than the longest basis vector included in the reduced basis, which is required to specify the vector.
+In the $n$-dimensional case, consider only those columns of the table in which the number of non-zero coordinates does not exceed $n$.

-Since a vector of minimal length is always relevant vector of the Dirichlet-Voronoi cell of the origin, its coordinates with respect to a Minkowski-reduced basis can be permuted one of the column of this table if we also omit the signs of the coefficient.
+Since every vector of minimum length is a relevant vector of the Dirichlet-Voronoi cell of the origin, the coordinates of these vectors concerning a Minkowski-reduced basis are included in the columns of the table, apart from the sign and the permutations of the coordinates.